The second initiative by Seeing for Ourselves

 "Now comes the book and documentary about cameras turned over to the city's probationers, the latest effort by the non-profit Seeing for Ourselves.
 Once again, we recognize how connected we all remain.
 Once again, the photographs open our eyes and warm our hearts.
 Once again, our concerns for social justice broaden and deepen."

-Equipped with cameras and a novel artistic technique, some people of color ensnared in probation
+Equipped with cameras and a novel artistic technique,

 set out in a whole new way to return the sanction to its rehabilitative roots—